lzq8272587/lzq8272587.github.io/index.md

 After graduating from Tsinghua University, my first job was as a senior researcher at Tencent Media Lab from July 2018 to Nov 2019.
 Together with my excellent colleagues, we designed and implemented a flexible and low-latency network engine called Peregrine Falcon (the bird that can achieve the greatest airspeed in the world!), which was later used by [WeMeet/VooV](https://voovmeeting.com/), a large-scale commercial videoconferencing application.
 I led the protocol design and congestion control algorithms in Peregrine.
 The Peregrine engine has served hundreds of millions of real-time communication (RTC) users.

 Working at Tencent and building a useful and impactful system is a great memory for me.
 As Peregrine gradually matured and improved, I began to look for new and more challenging research problems.
 At the end of 2019, I returned to Tsinghua and worked with Prof. Hewu Li and Qian Wu.
 In addition to previous research interests including computer networks, wireless/mobile computing, and video streaming, I started my research on integrated space and terrestrial networks (ISTN).
 More specifically, I focus on networking technologies such as topology design, routing, traffic engineering, end-to-end transmission control, emerging applications (e.g. pushing CDNs, edge computing, and ML/AI to satellites!), network security, and experiment methodologies for satellite Internet constellations.
-Our works have been published at conferences/journals such as ACM MobiCom, USENIX NSDI, IEEE INFOCOM, ACM WWW, NDSS, IEEE ICNP, IEEE ToN, and IEEE TMC.
+Our works have been published at conferences/journals such as ACM SIGCOMM, ACM MobiCom, USENIX NSDI, IEEE S&P, NDSS, IEEE INFOCOM, ACM WWW, IEEE ICNP, IEEE ToN, and IEEE TMC.

-* `Students:` I am looking for PhD/master students (will enroll in fall 2026) to join our exciting system and networking projects.
+* `Students:` I am looking for PhD/master students (will enroll in fall 2027) to join our exciting system and networking projects.
 Experience with system programming is a big plus.
 Feel free to contact me!

 * `Hiring:` We currently have openings for research and engineering positions on our team.
 Feel free to get in touch.